-- This is more-less how you can investigate on your delay reason for applying for plane delay compensation.
+- This is more-less how you can investigate on your delay reason for applying for flight delay compensation.
 Now you know that the delay comes from the previous flight and maybe it’s due to some operational issues not related to extraordinary circumstances – that’s your chance.

 Check if the delay reason is not the extraordinary circumstances list:

 - Maybe you already know the reason of the delay.
 Then please check if it is included in extraordinary circumstances definition (read the paragraph Extraordinary circumstances)

 - If the reason of your flight cancellation or delay does not match to the definition of the extraordinary circumstances, collect the accurate data on your rebooked boarding time (time at the gate) and plane doors open time – this is to the record, you will need it later in your complain email.
 If you did not notice the departure and arrival time you can use again Flight Stats – Search Flight, scroll down and you will have the last flight’s arrival and departure time.
 Data from few days are available for free, for the rest you have to purchase paid access.

 - Find your air carrier customer relation contact.
 Just look in Google for the phrase: “customer relations your airline here email”.

 - Write your complaint giving all necessary data on your flight or flights (if it was connecting flight on one ticket), your personal details (with loyalty programme ID’s) and your bank account number for money transfer.
 Below you can see the example letter: